Aardvark-team/Documentation/specifications.md

     }
 }
 ```
-You can also use `...` in function arguments.
+You can also use `...` in function parameters like JavaScript.

 ## Typing
 Type goes before value, C-style.
 Type annotations are optional.